-Interview with the agency PREA Director Interview with Institution Complaint Examiner
+Interview with the agency PREA Director

+Interview with Institution Complaint Examiner (ICE)

-(a) DOC Executive Directive 72, states on page 13, "All sexual abuse and sexual harassment complaints filed through the Inmate Complaint Review System shall be immediately referred to facility leadership for review and sexual abuse and/or sexual harassment investigation.
-See Investigations (section XVII.) for guidelines.
-PIOCs shall be notified within 30 days of the initial complaint that the portion of the complaint alleging sexual abuse or sexual harassment has been referred for review and possible investigation and the Inmate Complaint Review process has concluded."
+(a) DOC Executive Directive 72, states on page 13, "All sexual abuse and sexual harassment complaints filed through the Inmate Complaint Review System shall be immediately redirected and referred for sexual abuse and/or sexual harassment investigation.
+PIOCs shall be notified within 30 days of the initial complaint that an investigation into the portion of the complaint alleging sexual abuse or sexual harassment has commenced and the Inmate Complaint Review process has concluded."